Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/cipher_key.md

 ---
 title: "Manage the database ciphering key"
 linkTitle: "Manage the database ciphering key"
 weight: 220
----This topic describes how to manage the ciphering key using the ****cftcrypt**** tool,  which ciphers all passwords.
+--- This topic describes how to manage the ciphering key using the ****cftcrypt**** tool,  which ciphers all passwords.
 Information includes:

 - Overview
 - Command description
 - Renew a key
 - Upgrade a Transfer CFT
     - Export the configuration
     - Generate a key
     - Import the configuration

 ## Overview

 All passwords stored in the UCONF dictionary, or in the {{< TransferCFT/axwayvariablesComponentLongName  >}} databases (for example, CFTPART, CFTPARM) are cyphered using the key generated at installation.
-If you are performing an upgrade, all passwords are cyphered using a hard-coded key.
+If you are performing an upgrade, all passwords are cyphered using a hard- coded key.
 We recommend that you generate an encryption key as described in [Generate an encryption](#Generate).

 > **Note**
 >